Konoplich/Frecon/README.md

 to use instead running frecon first with `--print-resolution` option and making this decision in a script that invokes frecon.
 Free form image file name in the command line are added unconditionally.
+* `--wait-drop-master`
+    Wait to call drmDropMaster until prompted by the caller with the escape
+code: `drmdropmaster:`.

 ## Imaging escape codes